-If an we can compromise your physical security, we can compromise your IT.
+If we can compromise your physical security, including patient floors and restricted access areas such as radiology suites, we can compromise your IT.
 If we can compromise your IT, we can compromise your most sensitive and valuable data.
 If we can, so can the bad guys.

-Cyber attacks against small businesses have risen between 2016 and 2019, accounting for 43% of all data breaches.
-This makes them the fastest-growing group of targets.
-While 69% of data breaches were committed by outside attackers, more than 30% were the result of internal actors.
-This means that organizations, both public and private, need improved policies and procedures for dealing with current and former employees.
-At v26 Labs, we will work with your management teams to establish and maintain improved security policies and procedures.
+There were nearly 1500 reported healthcare data breaches and cyber incidents between 2018 and 2019.
+While 42% of healthcare data breaches were committed by outside attackers, more than 58% were the result of internal actors.
+This means that healthcare organizations, both large and small, need improved policies and procedures for dealing with current and former employees.
+Healthcare is the only industry in which internal actors are the biggest threat to an organization.
+At v26 Labs, we will work with your management and patient care teams to establish and maintain improved security policies and procedures.

 • External Network—External network penetration testing scans your systems against threats from outside, using a public network, and gathers information and performs exploits from outside the perimeter of your network.